maxfortune93/title_normaliser/README.md

 ## Solution

 This project implements a job title normalization process.
 Given a list of normalized job titles, the `Normaliser` class returns the best match for an input job title.
-The similarity between job titles is calculated using the Jaccard Similarity.
+The similarity between job titles is calculated using different algorithms, such as Levenshtein Distance and Jaccard Similarity.

 ## Requirements